 The Art Deco style of the 1920s and '30s inspired this design, with decorative bands that move from a geometric background into a complex and ornamental motif.
 Blended twill.
+Point twill threading with a four-shaft selvedge.
 Warp: 10/2 Tencel, white.
 Weft: 8/2 Tencel, dark gray.
 32 shafts.